hed-standard/hed-examples/docs/source/FileRemodelingTools.md

 This backup is a mirror of the events.tsv files in the dataset, but is located in the `derivatives/remodel/backups` directory and never modified once the backup is created.

-Restructuring applies a sequence of remodeling operations specified in a JSON transformation file to the backup versions of the specified event files.
+Restructuring applies a sequence of remodeling operations specified in a JSON remodel file to the backup versions of the specified event files.
-The transformation file provides a record of the operations performed on the file.
+The JSON file provides a record of the operations performed on the file.
 If the user detects a mistake in the transformations, he/she can correct the transformation file and rerun the transformations.

 Restructuring always runs on the original backup version of the file rather than the transformed version, so the transformations can always be corrected and rerun.
+It is possible to by-pass the backup, particularly if only using summarization operations, but this is not recommended and should be done with care.

 (remodel-command-line-interface-anchor)=
 ## Remodel command-line interface